 Introduction of Yi Mu Cao:Motherwort Herb or Herba Leonuri.

-TCM Herbalism:Medicinals and Classifications. ✵The article gives records of the herb Motherwort Herb, its English name, Latin name, property and flavor, its herbal classic book defined botanical source one plant species, ①.Leonurus japonicus Houtt., and other two usable plant species, ②.Leonurus sibiricus L., ③.Leonurus cardiaca L., with a detailed introduction to the botanical features of these three plant species, the growth characteristics, and ecological environment of these three plant species, the features of the herb Motherwort Herb, its pharmacological actions, medicinal efficacy, and administration guide.
+TCM Herbalism:Medicinals and Classifications. ✵The article gives records of the herb Motherwort Herb, its English name, Latin name, property and flavor, its herbal classic book defined botanical source one plant species, ①.Leonurus artemisia Lour.
+S.Y.Hu., and other two usable plant species, ②.Leonurus sibiricus L., ③.Leonurus cardiaca L., with a detailed introduction to the botanical features of these three plant species, the growth characteristics, and ecological environment of these three plant species, the features of the herb Motherwort Herb, its pharmacological actions, medicinal efficacy, and administration guide.

 Herba Leonuri(Motherwort Herb).